MaciejakMateusz/CRUD-WebApp/README.md

 ## Learning Journey
-During the development of this project, I dedicated 5 months to learning Java, 1 month to HTML and CSS, and 3 months to MySQL.
+During the development of this project, I dedicated 5 months to learning Java, 1 month to HTML and CSS, 3 months to MySQL, 1 month to JavaScript.
 Through this journey, I acquired essential skills and knowledge in these technologies, which helped me create this functional web application.

 ## Technologies Used